Hip-hop turns 50, reinventing itself and swaths of the world along the way

-NEW YORK (AP) — It was born in the break, all those decades ago — that moment when a song’s vocals dropped, instruments quieted down and the beat took the stage.
-It was then that hip-hop came into the world, taking the moment and reinventing it.
-Something new, coming out of something familiar.
+NEW YORK (AP) — Hip-hop was born in the break — that moment when a song’s vocals dropped, instruments quieted down and the beat took the stage.

-At the hands of the DJs playing the albums, that break moment became something more: a composition in itself, repeated in an endless loop, back and forth between the turntables.
-The MCs got in on it, speaking their own clever rhymes and wordplay over it.
-So did the dancers, the b-boys and b-girls who hit the floor to break-dance.
-It took on its own visual style, with graffiti artists bringing it to the streets and subways of New York City.
+At the hands of the DJs, that break moment became more: a composition in itself.
+The MCs got in on it, speaking their own clever rhymes.
+So did the dancers, b-boys and b-girls.
+Graffiti artists took it to the streets of New York City.

 In hip-hop, “when someone does it, then that’s how it’s done.
 When someone does something different, then that’s a new way,” says Babatunde Akinboboye, a Nigerian-American opera singer and longtime hip-hop fan in Los Angeles, who creates content on social media using both musical styles.